-This therapy boasts of caring for a majority of illnesses.
-Most popular is alleviating back pain.
+This therapy boasts of being a beneficial treatment for a majority of illnesses.
+Most popular is that of alleviating back pain.
 In addition to these, there are therapy benefits which include:

 - Elongated spine